 He has founded and co-founded several software and services that help other companies market their brands and products online, and today is the CMO and Co-Founder of his own digital agency.

 What’s interesting about his background is that it gives you a peek into why his blog was designed the way it is: more than know-how, his passion for marketing and solution-finding fuels his need to help and educate his readers with the use of videos, podcasts, and infographics.

 Mark Manson is a man of many hats.

 He’s a self-help author, blogger, and entrepreneur, or as his blog’s byline reads: Author.
 Thinker.
 Life Enthusiast.

 His landing page is striking because it’s written in a way that’s candid, irreverent, and most important of all, honest—perhaps a preview into who he is as a writer, and what his readers can expect from the rest of the articles available on his website.

-What makes Mark an interesting example is that as a writer, his draw has to do more with words than design.
+What makes Mark an interesting personal branding examples is that as a writer, his draw has to do more with words than design.

 A few clicks around his site should be a great example of how, when appropriately used, tone and language can build your brand and make it refreshingly unique.

 By being consistent with his brand image, Mark’s regular readers could probably recognise his writing even if he didn’t introduce himself.